FlowFuse/website/src/blog/2024/08/using-mqtt-sparkplugb-with-node-red.md

 In this section, we'll explore an example where Machine1 on the factory floor sends temperature and humidity data to an MQTT broker.
 We’ll cover how to integrate MQTT Sparkplug B into Node-RED and demonstrate basic operations such as sending and receiving data using MQTT Sparkplug B and more.

-### Prequsite
+### Prerequisite

 Before you begin, ensure you have the following:

-- [node-red-contrib-mqtt-sparkplug-plus](https://flows.nodered.org/node/node-red-contrib-mqtt-sparkplug-plus): Install this Node-RED package for Sparkplug B support via pallete manager.
+- [node-red-contrib-mqtt-sparkplug-plus](https://flows.nodered.org/node/node-red-contrib-mqtt-sparkplug-plus): Install this Node-RED package for Sparkplug B support via palette manager.
 - MQTT Broker: Make sure you have your MQTT broker configuration details ready.
 -
 ### Configuring Node-RED for MQTT Sparkplug B

 1. Drag any mqtt sparkplug node onto the canvas.
 2. Double-click the mqtt sparkplug node to open the configuration panel.
 3. Click the "+" icon next to the "Broker" field.
-Enter your MQTT broker's host address (e.g., `mqtt.example.com`), specify the port number (e.g., 1883 for unencrypted or 8883 for TLS), and configure the TLS settings if required.
+Enter your MQTT broker's host address (e.g., `mqtt.example.com`), specify the port number (e.g., `1883` for unencrypted or `8883` for TLS), and configure the TLS settings if required.
 Enter the username and password if authentication is needed.
 Optionally, enter a Client ID or leave it blank for auto-generation.
-Set the "Keep Alive"interval (default is 60 seconds).
+Set the "Keep Alive" interval (default is 60 seconds).
 4. Switch to the Sparkplug tab by clicking the Sparkplug option in the top-right corner.
 5. Enter a name in the "Name" field (this will be the Edge Node ID).
 Enter the group name in the "Group" field.
 Select "No" for the compression setting.
 Enable the "Use Alias for Metrics" option if you prefer not to send the full metric names every time and use aliases instead.
 6. Click "Add" to save the configuration.